around the globe

 DR. LALITA GOMEZ, WILDLIFE TRADE SPECIALIST

-Lalita specialises in field and online trade research and analysis, as well as legislative reviews with the aim of raising the profile of species exploited by illegal trade, supporting law enforcement actions and identifying measures needed to enhance protection for species.
-She assesses the impacts of illegal trade on a wide variety of species including bears, pangolins and serow exploited for the traditional medicine, marine turtles for their meat and shells, otters for the pet trade and lesser-known reptile and bird species.
+Lalita is a wildlife conservationist with expertise in wildlife trade research.
+She focuses on elevating the recognition of species exploited by illegal and unsustainable trade, supporting law enforcement efforts and identifying crucial measures to enhance protection for vulnerable species.
+She received a PhD from Oxford Brookes University for her research on the domestic and international trade of wildlife for meat and medicine in Southeast Asia which focused on bears, pangolins and lesser known species in trade such as serow, leopards and porcupines exploited for these purposes.
+She has also delved into the impacts of the pet trade on a wide array of species including otters, songbirds and reptiles.
 Lalita also has a decade of environmental consulting under her belt, managing and delivering environmental related projects such as environmental impact assessments, ecological studies, environmental management plans, enabling her to analyse and present wildlife trade data from an added technical perspective.

 As a young adult, Boyd experienced the splendour and richness of the Malaysian wilderness as a traveller.
 The intense connection he felt with the rainforest sparked a desire to choose the path of conservation biology.
 Boyd embarked on his conservation career based in Southeast Asia, investigating wildlife trade dynamics of many different taxa and species groups.
 An avid birdwatcher, his primary focus currently is on bird-related trade issues.
 With birds continuously traded in enormous numbers around the world, his goal is to ensure that such trade is conducted in a sustainable manner, with respect for nature and local communities.
 Boyd’s academic background is in political science, providing a unique and important dimension to Monitor’s efforts to reduce the illegal and unsustainable wildlife trade.
 He strongly believes that in order to reach conservation goals, a multi-disciplinary approach must be applied, as the complexity of conservation issues demands the combination of academic and local knowledge and a profound understanding of political and social dynamics.